MajMcCloud/TelegramBotFramework/README.md

 Within your empty App your need to put some initial lines including your APIKey to get things started.
 The "BotBase" Class will manage a lot of things for you, like system calls, action events and so on.
 "StartForm" is your first Formular which every user will get internally redirected to, like a start page, you could redirect from there later in code, so users won't recognize it.
-It needs to be a subclass of "FormBase" you will find in Namespace TelegramBotBase.Form.
+It needs to be a subclass of "FormBase" you will find in Namespace TelegramBotBase.Base

 ```